Start with the queue that keeps coming back: repetitive admin, handoffs between tools, predictable support questions, or first-pass content prep.

 Buy the tool category that removes the most repetitive drag while keeping ownership obvious.
 Skip the one that gives you the most output but the least operational clarity.

-- chaotic or undocumented workflows
+- the workflow is chaotic or undocumented

 FAQ